Minister says she ‘doesn’t know’ if Gavin Williamson is racist or incompetent

 The education said: “Towards the end of a wide-ranging interview in which I talked about both the laptops and school meals campaigns, I conflated the issues and made a genuine mistake.”

-Labour’s shadow justice secretary David Lammy said: “It is depressing that in 2021 one black man – who has reached the pinnacle of his sport and has given so much back to society – is confused so easily with another by the Education Secretary.
+Labour’s shadow justice secretary David Lammy said: “It is depressing that in 2021 one black man – who has reached the pinnacle of his sport and has given so much back to society – is confused so easily with another by the education secretary.”

-He added: “Gavin Williamson must be the most ignorant, clueless and incapable education secretary in the UK’s history.”
+The Labour MP added: “Gavin Williamson must be the most ignorant, clueless and incapable education secretary in the UK’s history.”

 Mr Rashford and Mr Itoje have made light of the minister’s mix-up with jokes.
 The Manchester star tweeted: “Accent could have been a giveaway,” followed by a laughing emoji.